HumanCellAtlas/ingest-importer/src/test/resources/ISSUES.md

 * With a test you should not need to use the debugger that much but it is a useful tool so don't be afraid to use it, step through and set breakpoints.
 * Attempt to keep the README.md up-to-date with how the code works.
 If you can't explain easily it is likely to be over-complex.
 * Start off with simple cases and a catch all.
 When you want to work on a specific case make it and error and then pass the error.
 Replete until the catch-all is not needed.
-* If you feel the need to write a comment it is probally an indication that you can extract method/s with the name of what the comment would have been.
+* If you feel the need to write a comment it is an indication that you can extract method/s with the name of what the comment would have been.
 * Only start optimising when you have working output.
     * If you find yourself doing something twice it may be time to make code more generic but not before YAGNI.
     * Remove redundant code and use source control.
 Do not comment out.